blakelymayhall/odin-todo/README.md

 ### Progress

-9/21/23
+9/21/23-9/24/23
-- Begin implementing html to achieve above "macro" design -- revisit freeform for subdesigns (forms for entry, on-click todo)
+- Implementing html to achieve above "macro" design -- revisit freeform for subdesigns (forms for entry, on-click todo)

+Ideas to Implement:
+- Choose color of category